Keyfactor/azurekeyvault-orchestrator/README.md

 #### Built-in vs. custom roles

-The custom role definitions below are designed to contain the absolute minimum permissions required.
+> :warning: The custom role definitions below are designed to contain the absolute minimum permissions required.
+They are not intended to be used verbatim without consulting your organization's security team and/or Azure Administrator.
+Keyfactor does not provide consulting on internal security practices.

 It is possible to use the built-in roles provided by Microsoft for these operations.
 The built-in roles may contain more permissions than necessary.
 Whether to create custom role definitions or use an existing or pre-built role will depend on your organization's securuity requirements.
 For each job type performed by this orchestrator, we've included the minimally sufficient built-in role name(s) along with our custom role definitions that limit permissions to the specific actions and scopes necessary.